Nicholas-Nilson/Shell.Console-Lab/README.md

 - Sometimes you want to make sure you are deleting the right files (particularly if you use the * wildcard). use `rm -i` to delete the last file and notice that you have to confirm it before it's deleted.
 - Try to delete one of those directories with `rm`.
 Notice that on its own it won't delete directories.
 - Use `rmdir` (or `rm -d`) to delete the empty directory, then try it on the directory with a file in it.

+A: CLI lets me know it is not an empty directory.

 - Directories can only be deleted when they are empty; this could get painful if you have a lot of files and directories inside of one you want to delete.
 Try deleting that directory again with the `rm -R` command.
 The `-R` flag tells `rm` to recursively delete the contents of each directory it encounters and then delete the directory.
 - **Bonus**: run the command `echo "Hello" >-toughFile` and then try to delete the file created by that command.
 There are at least two ways to do this.

+A: rm -- -toughFile
+   rm ./-toughFile

 ### The Art of Redirection